case studies.

 Combined with a packaging refresh and new POS, this video helped sales and distribution understand why the price increase needed to happen.
 Sales were lifted by 15%.

-users and needs.
+Users and needs.

 B2B: Internal sales staff and external distribution partners.